 Have you ever been served a cappuccino that is too hot to handle?
 Or received one that is lukewarm and unappetising?
 Or maybe you noticed that the foam on your espresso-based drink collapsed by the time you got it to your table.
+The right cappuccino milk temperature matters.

 You may also like How to Include Non-Dairy Milks in Your Coffee Shop Menu